danocmx/passport-steam-openid/README.md

 - `profile` - If set to true, it will fetch user profile from steam api, otherwise only steamid will be returned
 - `apiKey` - Steam api key, required if `options.profile` is set to true
 - `maxNonceTimeDelay` - Optional, in seconds, time between creation and verification of nonce date, if not set no verification occurs.
+- `httpClient` - Optional, you can implement `IAxiosLikeHttpClient` interface for your own http client

 Second parameter of `SteamOpenIdStrategy` is a callback function used for verifying logged in user, with the following parameters:
 - `req` - Express request object